20 Antique Woodworking Tools That Are Worth Big Bucks

 Davis Patent Level

 Charles Miller came up with this plane, which would’ve cost a cabinetmaker two months salary to buy when it was patented in 1872.
 It was only offered for a year and its rarity pushed its price up to $18,650 at auction.
-Check out a modern day planer and what you can do with one.
+Modern day planers are incredibly useful, and you can do a lot with one.

 Hovey Family Tool Chest